Iconic Ads: Gold Spot – The Zing Thing

 Along with the tagline, Prahlad Kakkar, Louis Banks and the Rediffusion team set out to create “The Grease movie” like commercials – stylish, showing young, fashionable young men and women jiving, skating, driving etc to some very Western-influenced peppy music.
 Doing things with an ‘I don’t care’ spirit.

 The simple message in the jingle was: He is crazy about me, and she is crazy about me, and both are as crazy as they are for Gold Spot.
-The Zing Thing and the background score meant to convey: “The taste is so awesome, yet so familiar, that it brought the best and the worst in you.”
+The Zing Thing and the background score are meant to convey: “The taste is so awesome, yet so familiar, that it brought out the best and the worst in you.”

 Gold Spot became the most popular “uncola” of its time.